AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Forensics/tunn3l v1s10n.md

 What you learned through solving this challenge:

-1. The bit map image file format
+1. The BMP file format
-2. second concept
-3. etc.

 Other incorrect methods you tried: